Nightlife Tour in Trinidad

 Trinidad transforms after dark.
-Neighborhoods around Museo Romantico and Casa de la Musica take on new energy, new sounds, and new possibilities — and the best way to discover it is on foot, moving between venues the way locals do.
+Neighborhoods around Plaza Mayor and Museo Romantico take on new energy, new sounds, and new possibilities — and the best way to discover it is on foot, moving between venues the way locals do.
 Track down La Canchanchara for the kind of night that only locals know about.

-Use this page as a starting point for a Trinidad walking tour, a free self-guided route, or the Roamee app for Trinidad.
+Use this page as a starting point for a Trinidad walking tour, a free route, or the Roamee app for Trinidad.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Trinidad is primarily visited for history and music, but the city takes on a different character at night.
-Areas near Museo Romantico and Casa de la Musica come alive after sunset, offering an experience you can't get during the day.
+Areas near Plaza Mayor and Museo Romantico come alive after sunset, offering an experience you can't get during the day.
 Look for La Canchanchara — the kind of place that daytime visitors never know existed.

 Trinidad's cobblestones are uneven — wear sturdy shoes.
 The town is best explored on foot.
 Music starts at Casa de la Musica steps around 9pm.